 - Infants: 1, 3-day slot and 1, 2-day slot

 - YT /OT: 1, 3-day slots and 2, 2-day slots

 - PS: 3, 3-day and 3, 2-day slots

 Because the 2 and 3-day slots compliment each other we suggest that

-· In the event that parents withdraw their child for the summer, they will place a $200 retainer fee to hold of the slot for this period.
+Bowdoin College families may choose to sign 10-month or 12-month contract.
+In order to take advantage of this benefit they must sign a contract for the correct number of months.
+In the event that parents withdraw their child for the summer, they will place pay a retainer fee of 25% of their monthly tuition to hold the slot for this period.

 Faculty who are on sabbatical may leave the Center for up to one year and return to their slot.
 In order to engage in this benefit, families must: